NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### AttrCacheTable :: setSearchIndex
 #### Description
-Sets the value of searchIndex field of the given attribute in the specified relation from Attribute Cache Table.
-This is used by the B+ Tree search algorithm to set the location of the previous hit so that the search can be resumed from the next leaf index entry.
+Sets the value of `searchIndex` field of the given attribute in the specified relation from *Attribute Cache* Table.
+This is used by the *B+ Tree* search algorithm to set the **location of the previous hit** so that the search can be resumed from the next *leaf index* entry.

-:::info note
+:::caution note
 * This method is overloaded in type of the second argument
-* The caller should allocate memory for the struct IndexId before calling the function.
+* The caller should allocate memory for the `struct IndexId` before calling the function.
 :::
 #### Arguments
 | Name | Type | Description |